 Support for caregivers and therapists does not need to begin at the point of crisis or collapse.
 It can begin by taking time to let someone else hold space for you.

-It is about connecting with yourself in a way that is both curious and compassionate.
+It is about connecting with yourself in a way that is both compassionate and deeply supportive.

 Through nervous system regulation practices, gentle yoga, and invitations for present-tense awareness, you will: